MEDI 7054 MR Musculoskeletal Imaging (MSK)

 Coordinator James Nol Opens in new window

-Description MR Musculoskeletal "MSK" Imaging is a core unit in the course of Advanced Imaging (MRI).
-The unit provides students with in-depth knowledge of the relevant protocols to create Magnetic Resonance Imaging (MRI) sequences for MSK anatomical regions such as the knee, ankle and hip as well as the spine for different clinical examinations.
+Description MR Musculoskeletal “MSK” Imaging is a core subject in the course of Advanced Imaging (MRI).
+The subject provides students with in-depth knowledge of MSK anatomy and the relevant protocols to create Magnetic Resonance Imaging (MRI) sequences for MSK anatomical regions such as the knee, ankle and hip as well as the spine for different clinical examinations.
 It is expected that students will develop the ability to recognise normal anatomy, identify common pathologies and be able to provide diagnostic solutions and/or develop new MRI algorithms for clinical problems.
-They will have the ability to either produce, request or recommend the proper sequence and the best method of operating the MRI equipment for the anatomical region in question.
-The unit is offered to Medical Practitioners "MO", Medical Radiation Practitioners "MRP" and a large cohort of Allied Health "AH" professionals with a varied pathway for the two weeks clinical component relevant to their discipline.
+They will have the ability to either produce, request or recommend the proper sequence and the best method of operating MRI equipment for the anatomical region in question.
+The subject is offered to all eligible students with a varied pathway for the two weeks clinical component relevant to their undergraduate discipline.
 Students will have 2 weeks of clinical training in an MRI clinical site.

 Student Contribution Band HECS Band 3 10cp

 Students must be enrolled in 4767 Master of Advanced Imaging (MRI) or 4768 Graduate Diploma of Advanced Imaging (MRI) and have successfully completed 60 credit points.

 On successful completion of this subject, students should be able to:

 - Examine sectional Musculo-skeletal (MSK) anatomy that can be produced on Magnetic Resonance Imaging (MRI) equipment.

 - Critique MSK scanning principles and their common applications for different clinical problems.